 Interview content

 There is a slightly different interview depending on whether you are in contention for Group 1 programmes or just Group 2.
-The majority of the interview will be the same, with an additional question at the end for those in contention for Group 2 programmes.
-There are four questions for Group 2 candidates in this interview, and the additional 'Medical registrar readiness' question for Group 1 candidates, ranging between 5-8 minutes in length.
-The interview overall will be approximately 35 minutes long with an additional five minutes for Group 1 candidates.
-Please note that this is subject to change and will be confirmed by the date of interview.
+There will be two stations for group 2 and three stations for group 1.
+There are four questions for Group 2 candidates in this interview, ranging between 4 - 6 minutes in length, and the additional 'Medical registrar suitability' question for Group 1 candidates lasting ten minutes.

 For this question you will be asked to give a presentation, which you are expected to prepare in advance on a given subject (see below).
 This will be followed by discussion of your presentation between you and the interviewers.